TheCSir/HumanVSMonsters_Game/README.md

 2-	Human health bar is 0, Monster win.

-3-	After a certain number of turns, who has highest Health Points win.
+3-	After a certain number of turns, player that has the highest Health Points win.

 4-	After a certain number of turns, same amount of Health Points draw.